DDoS Protection

 L7 HTTP Floods < 1M req/s 1–100M req/s 205M req/s

 Look at the middle column.
-99 out of 100 volumetric attacks are under 10 Gbps.
-99 out of 100 SYN floods are under 1 Mpps.
+The bulk of attacks land there — L7 floods under 1M req/s account for roughly 95 of 100, and most volumetric attacks come in under 10 Gbps.
 The typical DDoS attack that hits your business has about as much in common with the record attack as a rain shower has with a hurricane.

 The Headline Attacks